NLPGuide/nlpguide.github.io/rfp/index.md

 Given a question on StackExchange, generate an answer or comment

-Language identification for written variants of English like British, American, Canadian and Indian

 Translation between British and American English, or Eastern and Western Armenian

 Generate and/or disambiguate between variants and translations of proper names - person names, placenames and organisation names

+Transliteration for multiple languages and scripts in one model

 ### Visualisation / Interpretability